 - 2 tablespoons fresh lemon juice

 - ¼ teaspoon garlic powder or to taste

 - In a large mixing bowl, toss the radish halves with 1 tablespoon olive oil, and season with salt and pepper.

 - Place the seasoned radishes on a baking pan, or in a cast iron skillet.

 - Roast the radishes for about 20 minutes, tossing occasionally, until they are tender and caramelized.

-- While the radishes are roasting, place the cannelloni beans in the same mixing bowl, add the additional tablespoon olive oil, the lemon juice, and garlic powder.
+- While the radishes are roasting, place the cannellini beans in the same mixing bowl.
+Add the additional tablespoon olive oil, the lemon juice, and garlic powder.
 Season with salt and pepper to taste.